 (Names and phone numbers where the team lead or other team members can be reached 24/7 in case of an emergency).

+Carl Demolder: 760-626-5074

+Dr. Jennifer Vanos: 858-534-9968

 Access is limited to users actively working on approved projects, and only when it is necessary for their work.
-If approved, roof access for academic purposes will be granted during business hours (Monday-Friday, 7am-7pm too dark for winters??) only.
+If approved, roof access for academic purposes will be granted during business hours (Monday-Friday, 7am-7pm) only.

 Every user needs to read and sign the “Rules for Roof Access” and abide by them.
 It is the responsibility of the PI, team leader and each individual user to ensure safety rules and procedures are followed.
 Abuse of roof access may lead to revoking access or university disciplinary procedures.
 The Qualcomm Institute is not responsible for any injury or death that may occur from your activities on the roof.

-Users will have to complete roof access safety training with UCSD EH&S before access is granted (Currently, we don’t have any specific training for the roof access)

 The PI acknowledges that the index number listed above is his/hers and that it will remain valid until at least one month after the proposed end date of the requested roof access.
 The PI also approves that this index number may be charged if damage was done, or items were left on the roof after the conclusion of the project or approved duration (at a cost to cover the damage, including the man-hours required for repair of the damage, for removal/disposal of items left on the roof, for the efforts to restore the roof to the state it was in at the start of the project, etc.).
 The PI will be notified before charges will be made to the index.

 Signature of the team lead Date